Hhbecker/LynxFileEncryption/README.md

 <br /><br />

+#### Overflow
+If overflow occurs the original text will be lost and unrecoverable.
+The data type that stores the plaintext as well as the ciphertext is of a fixed size.
+If an operation during the cipher causes overflow the inverse of that operation will not necessarily return the original plaintext.

 A block cipher consists of two paired algorithms, one for encryption, E, and the other for decryption, D.[1] Both algorithms accept two inputs: an input block of size n bits and a key of size k bits; and both yield an n-bit output block.
 The decryption algorithm D is defined to be the inverse function of encryption, i.e., D = E−1.
 More formally,[2][3] a block cipher is specified by an encryption function

 Many modern block ciphers and hashes are ARX algorithms—their round function involves only three operations: (A) modular addition, (R) rotation with fixed rotation amounts, and (X) XOR.